Kudan, Rajasthan: Education

-Kudan is among the most educated villages in Sikar district, a significant credit for this may be given to the village elders who owing to their foresightedness recognised the value of education and the impact that it could bring to the socio-economic dynamics of the village.
+Kudan is among the educated villages in Sikar district, a significant credit for this may be given to the village elders who owing to their foresightedness recognised the value of education and the impact that it could bring to the socio-economic dynamics of the village.

-Kudan is also first among equals for serving the nation.
+Kudan is also among equals for serving the nation.
 Saheed Maj Surendra Badsara, SM(Sena Medal) and Shaheed Subhas Sunda belong to this same village along with other people in uniform who are serving the Nation in Indian Army, Indian Navy, Indian Air Force, Paramilitary forces of India and Police Service on various ranks, positions and designations.
 A notable credit for same goes to elders for spreading awareness among youth and motivating them to join the services.